 Wilson Energy Economics – Consulting and expert services for the electric power and natural gas industries

-Mr. Wilson has been involved in electricity restructuring and wholesale market design in PJM, New England, Ontario, MISO, California and other regions, and also spent five years in Russia advising on the reform, restructuring and development of the Russian electric power and natural gas industries.
+Mr. Wilson has been involved in electricity restructuring and wholesale market design in the Mid-Atlantic region (PJM), New England, New York, Ontario, Mid-Continent, the Southeast, California and other regions.
+He also spent five years in Russia in the 1990s advising on the reform, restructuring and development of the Russian electric power and natural gas industries.
 He has submitted affidavits and testified in Federal Energy Regulatory Commission and state regulatory proceedings, and his papers have appeared in the Energy Journal, Electricity Journal, Public Utilities Fortnightly and other publications.
 He holds the M.S. degree in Engineering-Economic Systems from Stanford University and the A.B. degree from Oberlin College.